Select your climate zone What is my climate zone?

 Your comments and tips

-Post a question, comment or tip about Kohlrabi
+Ask a question or post a comment or advice about Kohlrabi

 This planting guide is a general reference intended for home gardeners.
 We recommend that you take into account your local conditions in making planting decisions.
 Gardenate is not a farming or commercial advisory service.
 For specific advice, please contact your local plant suppliers, gardening groups, or agricultural department.
 The information on this site is presented in good faith, but we take no responsibility as to the accuracy of the information provided.